 For artists and their teams, having these detailed insights into streaming metrics makes Spotify for Artists an absolutely essential tool in today’s increasingly data-driven industry.

 Because tracks rule the day on streaming platforms, that’s what we try to bring to the fore, letting you filter not just your artist’s — but any artist’s — tracks across a number of dimensions.
-You’ll also be able to see instantly how many Spotify playlists each track has landed.
+With our Spotify playlist tracker, you’ll also be able to see instantly how many Spotify playlists each track has landed.

-Speaking of playlists, you can use Chartmetric to break down all of the Spotify playlists an artist has ever been added to, sorting by playlist Follower count, Monthly Listeners, and more, and filtering by editorial or non-editorial playlists.
+Speaking of playlists, you can use Chartmetric's Spotify playlist tracker to break down all of the Spotify playlists an artist has ever been added to, sorting by playlist Follower count, Monthly Listeners, and more, and filtering by editorial or non-editorial playlists.
 Then, you can follow the growth of an artist’s Playlist Count and Playlist Reach over time.

 Our audience analytics allow you to track artists’ Spotify trajectories throughout their careers, keying in on important releases and events and monitoring daily changes in Followers and Monthly Listeners — not to mention Spotify’s own Popularity Index and platform rank.